 We have several public computers that connect to the internet.
-You can sign onto these computers with a PIN that you can get by the computer station--you do not need a Marshfield Library Card in order to get online.
+Check in at the Reference Desk to get your one-time use PINs that you can get by the computer station--you do not need a library card to get online.

 Using the PIN allows you to use the computer for one hour, which will extend so long as there is not a waitlist for computer use.
 We have headphones at the Reference Desk that you may borrow if you need to watch or listen to something on the computer.

 Please note that we record daily computer use and wipe down each computer station in between usage.

 Have your own computer or connected device?
 You can connect to our public internet networks--we have signs around the library showing you how to connect!